HOUSTON, Texas (KTRK) -- A 19-year-old man who police say confessed to stabbing a woman to death at her home has been charged with capital murder.

-Investigators said Cobos had been sleeping in a stolen truck in the area of the 8100 block of Neff Street for at least two days prior to the stabbing.
+Sources tell ABC13 Eyewitness News that Cobos had been sleeping in a stolen truck from Phoenix, Arizona in the area of the 8100 block of Neff Street for at least two days prior to the stabbing.

-Cobos told police he was having issues with his vehicle and asked Nugent to help him.
-Police said that Cobos then forced his way into her home sometime Sunday night and stabbed her in the chest when she told him she couldn't help.
+Cobos told police he was having issues with his vehicle and asked the woman to help him.
+Police said that Cobos then forced his way into Nugent's home sometime Sunday night and stabbed her several times when she told him she couldn't help.

 "I took her chicken noodle soup, 7 o'clock Sunday night," said Sharon Shanahan, a neighbor for more than 30 years.
 "They think it happened shortly after that."

 Shanahan and other neighbors say Nugent and her husband are pillars of the community.
 They were dedicated to their church across the street and took pride in their Sharpstown neighborhood.

 "A gentle soul, good Christian woman.
 Always will do whatever for the neighborhood," said Shanahan.

 Law enforcement sources told ABC13 that sometime after stabbing her, Cobos took $560 and drove the victim's Honda Accord to the store so he can buy food for himself and a new battery for the pickup.

 Cobos returned to Nugent's home, where he ate his food and hung out for several hours, sources added.
 He also apparently used Nugent's credit card to pay his cell phone bill.